Student Login

 - To have lots of money.

-So investing in an S&P500 fund (the top 500 companies in the U.S.) was my go-to investment.
+So investing in an S&P500 fund (includes the top 500 companies in the U.S.) was my only investment.

 But as time went on.

-I thought more about other ways to invest.
+I thought more about other ways to invest (and leaving 9-5 life sooner than later).

 - Investing in individual stocks.